Wolf Creek Falls - Oregon

 PhotographingHiking OregonCamping OregonPicnicking

-Wolf Creek Falls is a natural scenic wonder hidden in the Umpqua National Forest, 27 miles east of Roseburg.
+Wolf Creek Falls is a scenic natural wonder hidden in the Umpqua National Forest, about 27 miles east of Roseburg.

-The 1.2-mile picturesque trail to the waterfall runs along Wolf Creek's rushing waters through an ancient, lush forest full of old-growth trees.
+The picturesque 1.2-mile trail to the waterfall follows the rushing waters of Wolf Creek through an ancient forest filled with lush vegetation and old-growth trees.

 Wolf Creek Falls Trail - Oregon